 - 1. The Swim course (the "Course") must have a predefined start point and end point. - 2.
 The Course can be measured by a boat GPS, handheld GPS, manually or with a laser but not with a watch or smart phone GPS. - 3.
-The Swim Course will be from a defined start point or marker to a defined end point or marker. - 4.
-The Swimmer must swim the Course from the start point to the end Point unassisted.
+The Swim Course will be from a defined start point or marker to a defined end point or marker. - The Swimmer must swim the Course from the start point to the end Point unassisted.
 Walking, running, standing or touching the ground with hands or body during the Swim is prohibited. - 5.
-Indirect routes, longer turns, or route mistakes will not be considered as an additional distance for this purpose. - 6.
-Distance from point of exit the water to recovery area must be less than 250m or no longer than 5 minutes to reach. - 7.
-Ice Swim water support must adhere to the followings: - 8.
-Swimmer maximum distance from safe land is 25m or less land assistance or a kayak with suitable gear to retrieve a swimmer is sufficient. - 9.
-Else, a motorised water boat or boats able to retrieve and rescue all swimmers in the water. - 10.
+The Swim course must always be at least 1m deep. - 6.
+Indirect routes, longer turns, or route mistakes will not be considered as an additional distance for this purpose. - 7.
+When using a Turn Buoys in an Open Water course the course regards the centre of the Buoy as a point in the Course.
+Length of course must be measured from the centre of the swim Start Point Buoy to the next Buoy to the Swim End Buoy.
+Swimming must always be outside the Turn Buoys.
+Swimming wide or longer outside the Turn Buoys doesn't change the distance swum. - 8.
+The Swim distance is measured by the accumulative distance from the Start Buoy to End Buoy with all turn buoys past on the way. - 9.
+Distance from point of exit the water to recovery area must be less than 250m or no longer than 5 minutes to reach. - 10.
+Ice Swim water support must adhere to the followings: - 11.
+Swimmer maximum distance from safe land is 25m or less land assistance or a kayak with suitable gear to retrieve a swimmer is sufficient. - 12.
+Else, a motorised water boat or boats able to retrieve and rescue all swimmers in the water. - 13.
 The Swim Course and eyesight of the swimmer(s) is critical.
-The Swimmers must be clearly visible and easily accessible during the Swim. - 11.
+The Swimmers must be clearly visible and easily accessible during the Swim. - 14.
 The Swimmer must be unassisted from the Swim Start Point to Swim End Point.
 Assistance to Start Point and from End Point is allowed.
-Disabled Swimmers who require additional special assisted must approach IISA for the specific assistance required and receive a written permission to do so. - 12.
-Diving into the water is only allowed in individual Swim but not in an Event.
+Disabled Swimmers who require additional special assisted must approach IISA for the specific assistance required and receive a written permission to do so.

+15. Diving into the water is only allowed in individual Swim but not in an Event.